Everything you need for web testing.

 Using a Proxy Server:

-If you wish to use a proxy server for your browser tests (Chrome and Firefox only), you can add
+If you wish to use a proxy server for your browser tests (Chromium or Firefox), you can add

 pytest proxy_test.py --proxy=IP_ADDRESS:PORT

-If the proxy server that you wish to use requires authentication, you can do the following (Chrome only):
+If the proxy server that you wish to use requires authentication, you can do the following (Chromium only):

 pytest proxy_test.py --proxy=USERNAME:PASSWORD@IP_ADDRESS:PORT